google/ExoPlayer/CONTRIBUTING.md

 We use the [AndroidX Media issue tracker][] to track bugs, feature requests and questions.

-We are still handling ExoPlayer issues on the [ExoPlayer GitHub issue tracker][] while the ExoPlayer and AndroidX Media projects coexist.

 Before filing a new issue, please search the trackers to check if it's already covered by an existing report.
 Avoiding duplicates helps us maximize the time we can spend fixing bugs and adding new features.
+You will also find older issues on our [ExoPlayer GitHub issue tracker][].

 When filing an issue, be sure to provide enough information for us to efficiently diagnose and reproduce the problem.
 In particular, please include